-- In my opinion, The Gat & Goren procedure is the most fundamental and successful invasive solution today in the world.
+- In my opinion, The Gat & Goren procedure is the most fundamental and successful invasive solution.

 - The catheterization of the blood vessels using the Gat-Goren method is the most effective invasive treatment.
 The main drawback is that the problem may recur if prostate inflammation is not treated.
 It is also a relatively expensive treatment that is not available to everyone.

 - Self-healing that will eliminate the body's inflammation, including the prostate, by natural means may improve and allow the body to shrink the prostate and restore the damaged blood vessels.

 - Of course, this is the most fundamental treatment; its main disadvantage is maintaining a strict lifestyle and diet.
 (Not a simple task in modern times.)

 - Combining treatment with the Gat-Goren method and eliminating infections through self-healing techniques will bring about the best possible outcome for those who can afford it.